jamesflorentino/nanoScrollerJS/README.md

 ### Using a polyfill for better mobile browser support

-You can use [overthrow.js](https://github.com/filamentgroup/Overthrow/) polyfill (~1.5kb minified and gzipped) to make nanoScoller work on many mobile devices.
+You can use [overthrow.js](https://github.com/filamentgroup/Overthrow/) polyfill (~1.5kb minified and gzipped) to make nanoScroller work on many mobile devices.
 It emulates CSS overflow (overflow: auto;/overflow: scroll;) in devices that are lacking it.

 To use overthrow, link to the javascript file in your HTML document...